scoconno/scoconno.github.io/mind/physicalism/notes.md

 ![image](neuron2.jpg)

-Finally, Mary knows which neurons are activated by each wavelength and know those neurons are activated.
+Finally, Mary knows which neurons in John's brain are activated by each wavelength and knows how those neurons are activated.

 ## The Billion Dollar Question ##

 Suppose that Mary has been studying the mind of someone who sees red.
 She knows everything that I have just outlined.
 Suppose that Mary leaves the room for the very first time and sees, say, a red apple.
 Does Mary learn anything new about the experience of red when she leaves the room?
 Here's an oddly creepy video that explains the [two answers.](https://www.youtube.com/watch?v=gZy3Ky9y_fg)

 If Mary learns something new, then physicalism is false.
 Recall that Mary knows all the physical facts before leaving the room.
 So, if she learns something new upon leaving it, then that new fact is not a physical fact.
 Jackson thinks that Mary clearly does learn something new.
+She knows what it is like to see red!
+Jackson thinks that knowing what it is like to see red is clearly some fact we can learn.
+He also thinks its a fact that Mary cannot learn by just learning the physical facts about the experience of red.

-Let's say that Mary was studying John's vision of red and present his argument somewhat formally:
+Let's say that Mary was studying John's vision of red and present Jackson's argument somewhat formally:

 + **P1:** If physicalism is true, all the facts about John's experience of red are physical facts.
 + **P2:** Mary knows all the **physical facts** about John's experience of red before her release.